Table of Contents Show

 9. Spelling Bee

 You can play many types of word games to pass the time.
-One of them is Spelling Bee – one of the most famous road trip games (for a reason!).
+One of them is the Spelling Bee.

 One judge can be in charge of searching up hard words on their phone, and the player whose turn it is has to spell words given to them by the judge.
 Points are added up, and the winner has the most points.